Cookies are small text files that are dropped on a user’s browser by a website when they visit the site.

-For example, Facebook, LinkedIn and Twitter ‘share’ and ‘like’ buttons are present on the vast majority of websites, thus enabling these organizations to track users around the web, even those users, that don’t have accounts on their social media platforms!
+For example, Facebook, LinkedIn and Twitter 'share' and 'like' buttons are present on the vast majority of websites, and they enable these organizations to track users around the web - even users that don’t have accounts on their social media platforms!

 Google Analytics is by far the most used analytics tool for websites, and is used on almost 70% of the top 1 million websites in the world, enabling Google to have an incomparable level of insight into the users of the internet.

 Read about the Cookiebot scanning technology and how it can reveal all hidden tracking on your website.

 This means that all owners of websites that set tracking cookies and have visitors from the EU countries, must have a proper solution in place for managing consents on their websites.

 The consent must be obtained prior to the setting of the cookies, must be recorded and safely stored as documentation that the consent has been given, and must be revocable.

 Furthermore, the consent must be given on the basis of clear and specific information on the cookies in use on the site and of their purpose.